sdgottschalk/sgottschalk.io/_posts/2023-06-24-synthetic_data.md

 #### Why synthetic data?

-The concept of synthetic data is puzzling for academics, who aim to produce research that lead to accurate predictions, even though economic models are abstract and rely on simplifying assumptions (e.g. representative consumer).
+The concept of synthetic data is puzzling for academics, who aim to produce research that leads to accurate predictions, even though economic models are abstract and rely on simplifying assumptions (e.g. representative consumer).
 Using real data is thus fundamental for research economists.
 Some colleagues were disturbed by the very concept of synthetic data, which they interpreted as "fake" data.
 I had a conversation with the Smart Data Foundry's Principal Data Scientist Paola Arce, and asked why not use anonymised real data instead of synthetic data.
 Paola explained that anonymised data may be made available to academics but never to businesses.
 Even regulators such as the Financial Conduct Authority would have difficulty accessing personal data from firms outside their remit (e.g. data from the Payment Systems Regulator).
 Synthetic data fill this gap and allow businesses and regulators to analyse consumer behaviour.

 <hr>